atenobi/games-catalog/README.md

 1. Pagination?
 2. Tests?

-3. Fix some problems (forms have no reaction on enter button / forms not cleans after unvalid insertings)
+3. Fix some problems (forms have no reaction on enter button)

 # Problems: